$330.15 Million in Sales Expected for MoneyGram International, Inc. (NASDAQ:MGI) This Quarter

-Wall Street brokerages expect MoneyGram International, Inc. (NASDAQ:MGI – Get Rating) to report $330.15 million in sales for the current quarter, Zacks reports.
-Two analysts have provided estimates for MoneyGram International’s earnings.
-The highest sales estimate is $335.00 million and the lowest is $325.30 million.
-MoneyGram International reported sales of $329.30 million in the same quarter last year, which would suggest a positive year over year growth rate of 0.3%.
-The business is scheduled to announce its next earnings report on Monday, January 1st.
+Wall Street brokerages expect MoneyGram International, Inc. (NASDAQ:MGI – Get Rating) to announce $330.15 million in sales for the current quarter, according to Zacks.
+Two analysts have issued estimates for MoneyGram International’s earnings, with the lowest sales estimate coming in at $325.30 million and the highest estimate coming in at $335.00 million.
+MoneyGram International reported sales of $329.30 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 0.3%.
+The business is expected to report its next earnings report on Monday, January 1st.

-On average, analysts expect that MoneyGram International will report full-year sales of $1.30 billion for the current year, with estimates ranging from $1.29 billion to $1.32 billion.
-For the next fiscal year, analysts anticipate that the firm will post sales of $1.35 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow MoneyGram International.
+According to Zacks, analysts expect that MoneyGram International will report full-year sales of $1.30 billion for the current fiscal year, with estimates ranging from $1.29 billion to $1.32 billion.
+For the next fiscal year, analysts forecast that the company will post sales of $1.35 billion.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that that provide coverage for MoneyGram International.

 MoneyGram International (NASDAQ:MGI – Get Rating) last announced its earnings results on Friday, May 6th.
-The financial services provider reported $0.07 earnings per share for the quarter, missing analysts’ consensus estimates of $0.10 by ($0.03).
-The firm had revenue of $307.60 million for the quarter, compared to the consensus estimate of $316.30 million.
-MoneyGram International had a negative return on equity of 20.36% and a negative net margin of 1.36%.
+The financial services provider reported $0.07 EPS for the quarter, missing the consensus estimate of $0.10 by ($0.03).
+The company had revenue of $307.60 million for the quarter, compared to analysts’ expectations of $316.30 million.
+MoneyGram International had a negative net margin of 1.36% and a negative return on equity of 20.36%.

-In other MoneyGram International news, CAO Robert L. Villasenor sold 21,597 shares of MoneyGram International stock in a transaction dated Monday, March 7th.
-The stock was sold at an average price of $10.66, for a total transaction of $230,224.02.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, insider Adrianna E. Greenwald sold 8,825 shares of MoneyGram International stock in a transaction dated Monday, March 7th.
+In other news, CAO Robert L. Villasenor sold 21,597 shares of MoneyGram International stock in a transaction that occurred on Monday, March 7th.
+The stock was sold at an average price of $10.66, for a total value of $230,224.02.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Adrianna E. Greenwald sold 8,825 shares of MoneyGram International stock in a transaction that occurred on Monday, March 7th.
 The stock was sold at an average price of $10.67, for a total value of $94,162.75.
 The disclosure for this sale can be found here.
-Company insiders own 3.60% of the company’s stock.
+3.60% of the stock is owned by company insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-GABELLI & Co INVESTMENT ADVISERS INC. lifted its stake in shares of MoneyGram International by 165.0% in the 4th quarter.
-GABELLI & Co INVESTMENT ADVISERS INC. now owns 151,386 shares of the financial services provider’s stock valued at $1,194,000 after purchasing an additional 94,261 shares during the period.
-Beach Point Capital Management LP lifted its stake in shares of MoneyGram International by 16.8% in the 4th quarter.
-Beach Point Capital Management LP now owns 2,490,916 shares of the financial services provider’s stock valued at $19,653,000 after purchasing an additional 357,787 shares during the period.
-Teton Advisors Inc. lifted its stake in shares of MoneyGram International by 23.2% in the 4th quarter.
-Teton Advisors Inc. now owns 223,000 shares of the financial services provider’s stock valued at $1,759,000 after purchasing an additional 42,000 shares during the period.
-State Board of Administration of Florida Retirement System lifted its stake in shares of MoneyGram International by 55.7% in the 3rd quarter.
-State Board of Administration of Florida Retirement System now owns 29,645 shares of the financial services provider’s stock valued at $238,000 after purchasing an additional 10,600 shares during the period.
-Finally, GSA Capital Partners LLP acquired a new position in shares of MoneyGram International in the 4th quarter valued at about $1,399,000.
-68.35% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Counterpoint Mutual Funds LLC acquired a new position in MoneyGram International during the 4th quarter valued at approximately $31,000.
+PenderFund Capital Management Ltd. acquired a new position in MoneyGram International during the 4th quarter valued at approximately $46,000.
+Point72 Hong Kong Ltd acquired a new position in MoneyGram International during the 3rd quarter valued at approximately $48,000.
+Raymond James Financial Services Advisors Inc. acquired a new position in MoneyGram International during the 4th quarter valued at approximately $79,000.
+Finally, Covestor Ltd acquired a new position in MoneyGram International during the 1st quarter valued at approximately $82,000.
+Institutional investors own 68.35% of the company’s stock.

 MoneyGram International, Inc is a global payment services company, which offers global money transfers, bill payment solutions and money orders.
 It operates through the following business segments: Global Funds Transfer and Financial Paper Products.
 The Global Funds Transfer segment provides money transfer services.